 Alternative Description Average Annual Cost (\$1,000) Net AAHU

-A Remove RC1 \$6 8
+Α Remove RC1 \$6 10

 В Notch RC1 5 2

-C Remove RC2 7 7
+С Remove RC2 7 8

-D Notch RC2 9 4
+D Notch RC2 9 5

-E Open SC1 5 13
+E Open SC1 5 12

 F Open SC2 6 6

-G Restore Trib A 30 79
+G Restore Trib A 30 80

-Н Sod Farm Reforestation 25 44
+Н Sod Farm Reforestation 25 43

 I Repair RC3 Bank Erosion 5 1

-R1 Notch RC1 and Notch RC2 14 11
+R1 Notch RC1 and Notch RC2 14 12

 R2 Notch RC1 and Remove RC2 12 14

-R3 Remove RC1 and Notch RC2 15 17
+R3 Remove RC1 and Notch RC2 15 20

-R4 Remove RC1 and Remove RC2 13 20
+R4 Remove RC1 and Remove RC2 13 22

-To conduct the CE/ICA analysis, environmental restoration outputs (increase in with-project AAHUs) and annual costs (expressed in thousands of dollars) were entered into IWR Planning Suite II software, v.
+To conduct the CEICA analysis, environmental restoration outputs (net AAHUs) and annual costs (expressed in thousands of dollars) were entered into IWR Planning Suite II software, v.
 2.0.9.1.
 The analysis is in two parts, cost effective analysis and incremental cost analysis.
 Cost effective analysis identifies all cost-effective plans.
 The cost-effective plans are incrementally evaluated on incremental cost per incremental output to identify the best buy plans.
-In combining the partially formed plans, the two options of addressing the river crossings (removal and notching) were defined as mutually exclusive, which prevents any plan from having both removal and notching of the same river crossing.
+In combining the alternatives, the two options of addressing the river crossings (removal and notching) were defined as mutually exclusive, which prevents any plan from having both removal and notching of the same river crossing.
+Additionally, stand-alone river crossing alternatives were configured as not combinable with the other river crossing combinations.
+River crossing combinations were treated as scales of the combination measure, and by default, are not combinable with one another.